jim005/jeedom-netatmoPublicData/docs/en_US/index.md

 - `Client ID`: your client ID (see configuration section)
 - `Secret client`: your secret client (see configuration section)

-Then, click on `Association Netatomo` to link with your account.
+Then, click on `Association Netatmo` to link with your account.

 Button `Synchronize`: allows your Jeedom to discover your "favorite" Netatmo stations, to you or to your neighbors.
 To do after having saved the previous parameters.